PipedreamHQ/pipedream/docs/docs/README.md

 ![logos](https://res.cloudinary.com/pipedreamin/image/upload/v1612919944/homepage/logos_kcbviz.png)

-The platform processes billions of events and is built and [priced](https://pipedream.com/pricing/) to use at scale.
+The platform processes billions of events and is built and [priced](https://pipedream.com/pricing/) for use at scale.
 [Our team](https://pipedream.com/about) has built internet scale applications and managed data pipelines in excess of 10 million events per second (EPS) at startups and high-growth environments like BrightRoll, Yahoo!, Affirm and Instacart.

 Our [community](https://pipedream.com/community) uses Pipedream for a wide variety of use cases including: